StefanCucuta/Project_2_/README.md

 Rock, Paper, Scissors, Lizard, Spock game is created to be played between user and computer.

 - top middle screen is displayed the game name.
-- under game area is displayed score area for user (left) and computer (right)
+- under game name is displayed the game result depending what button has been chosed
 - centre of the screen displays game area with five icons:
   - 1st icon ROCK
   - 2nd icon PAPER
   - 3rd icon SCISSORS
   - 4th icon LIZARD
   - 5th icon SPOCK
+ - under game area is displayed score area for user (left) and computer (right)
  - bottom centre of the screen is displayed the:
  - RULES button that will provide the rules of the game.
  - RESET button that will provide the option to reset the score.